Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 ## PROFESSIONAL EXPERIENCE

 ### Abnormal Security, San Francisco, CA August 2022 - March 2023
-<sub>Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns
+<em>Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns
-deviations and indicative signals of compromised account credentials</sub>
+deviations and indicative signals of compromised account credentials</em>

-### Senior Technical Recruiter
+### <mark>Senior Technical Recruiter
 Recruited to join Abnormal’s technical recruiting team where I was responsible for seeing the candidate experience through from end to end.
 Built candidate pipelines with top-tier candidates in a high-growth startup environment.